A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 having sculpted the bronze busts of the late Lt.
 Gov. Carroll

-and G.H.W.
-Bush were recipients of his commissioned carvings.
+Reagan and G.H.W.
+Bush were recipients of his commissioned

 During his lifetime, Tom had one-man art shows at the following

-Bank (now Regions Bank), Jackson Municipal Art Gallery, Artist
+Guaranty Bank (now Regions Bank), Jackson Municipal Art Gallery,

-State Law Library, MPB Headquarters, and Eudora Welty Library.
+Mississippi State Law Library, MPB Headquarters, and Eudora

 A strong sense of family and love of country were recurrent